Academic uses AI to write opinion piece, sparking controversy and retraction

 Details reported by only one source:

-- The Guardian notes that Ellis’s article was submitted to AI-detector service Pangram, which flagged it as AI-generated.
+- The Guardian reported that Ellis’s piece was flagged by AI-detector service Pangram, which identified it as AI-generated.

-- The Guardian specifies that Ellis’s article did not declare AI use as of June 3, 2026, despite Nine’s policy allowing undeclared 'assistive AI'.
+- The Guardian mentioned that Ellis’s opinion piece did not declare AI use as of June 3, 2026.

 Contradictions